 More recently, the U.S. and U.A.E. have expanded partnerships in space exploration and human spaceflight.
 NASA and the U.A.E.
 Space Agency’s 2018 Agreement has paved the way for cooperation in research, the exchange of space-related knowledge, and commercial ties in space travel.
-Lockheed Martin is among those U.S. companies supporting the U.A.E.’s space ambitions.
-This partnership, as well as the U.A.E.
+The U.A.E.
 Space Agency’s partnership with the University of Colorado at Boulder, as well as those with the University of California, Berkeley, and Arizona State University, supported the successful launch of the Mars Hope Probe.

 Advancing bilateral partnerships in the defense and aerospace industry is a central priority of the U.S.-U.A.E.
 Business Council.
 The Council serves American and Emirati member companies in the sector by actively identifying new opportunities and partnerships, providing members access to high-level stakeholders in both the U.A.E. and U.S., and facilitating productive defense-related discussions, including those held during the bi-annual International Defense Exhibition and Dubai Air Show, and the annual Association for the United States Army (AUSA) Annual Meeting and Exposition.